q-inho/q-inho.github.io/_posts/Computer Science/Artificial Intelligence/2022-02-04-TensorFlow-hello-world.md

 ### Import Library

 When you write your code, you already know what are the rules.
 Then you make it into the code in the computer and let it solve the solution by following your code (rule).
 However, in Deep Learning with Neural Network, you need to train your neural network without knowing the rule.
-This means that you can make your computer figure out what are the rules based on the existing data.
+This means that you can make your computer figure out what are the rules based on the existing data and make a guess for new prediction.

 ```python
 import tensorflow as tf